max-mas/compphys/README.md

 Projects are added in a subfolder each as they're published / completed:

-- Alpha decay: Quantum tunneling simulation using a piecewise constant potential.
+- Alpha decay: Quantum tunnelling simulation using a piecewise constant potential.
+- Earth temperature: Estimation of Earth's temperature using radiation balance in a discretised air column.

 Each project contains the code for the respective task, visualisation of the results and a written report.